Ephymuiruri/Phase1-Project/README.md

 ## Credits

-This project was created by [Your Name] and [Contributor Name] as part of [Project Name or Course Name].
+This project was created by Ephy Wachira and as part of Phase 1 project at Moringa School.